Coronary heart disease

 cardiac risk factor assessment)

-GP or another healthcare professional.
+with your GP or another healthcare professional.

 The health check usually takes place at your GP surgery.